glRajkumar/openai-learning/README.md

 - Created projected in `express`.
 - `openai` package used for integrating apis with OpenAI.
 - for embedding, used `supabase` postgresql database with `vector` type.
+- for fine tuning, created and used `jsonl` files.

 ### Project setup